dacods/atlas-AirBnB_clone/README.md

 ![Console logo](https://github.com/LJThao/atlas-AirBnB_clone/blob/main/console.png)

 ## Description
 This command-line tool is made for an Airbnb-like app.
 It lets you interact with the app's backend through simple commands in a console.
 You can create, update, and delete things in the app's database with ease.
-The tool handles how data is stored, so you don't have to worry about it.
 It's also a handy way to test and make sure the storage system works well.

 ## Installation
 First, clone the repository: